scylladb/nodejs-rs-driver/benchmark/README.md

 Each benchmark recreates the table before execution to ensure consistent and isolated results.

 Each of the JS benchmarks has an equivalent in Rust.
 For JS benchmarks, `driver` parameter determines which driver is tested.
-It can be `scylladb-nodejs-rs-driver` or `cassandra-driver`.
+It can be `scylladb-driver-alpha` or `cassandra-driver`.

 Before running the benchmarks in Rust, remember to build them with flags `--bin -r`.